-CM 621 Evangelism: Living to Tell (3 SH)

-Learning to survive, thrive and make a contribution in a cross-cultural context and exploring how the Christian gospel is faithfully communicated and expressed in varying cultural contexts are the twin objectives of this course.
-The biblical concept of incarnation is taken as a biblical model for understanding the nature, scope and limits of contextualizing the Christian faith in various cultural settings, applying the perspectives and tools of cultural anthropology.
-Students learn to apply the research discipline of participant observation to learning about another cultural community, giving special attention to how the gospel is communicated and expressed there.

-CM 631 Churches and Social Transformation (3 SH)

-This course focuses a vision for congregations of the faithful at work with God in the world on the urgent moral and social crises of our times.
-While churches are widely seen as frequent defenders of establishment injustices, their potential for effective, focused moral witness against the major ills of human society is often overlooked.
-Their proven track record of work to reduce human misery, to minister to the poorest and persons most at risk is an important history to be retrieved and critically evaluated.
-Responses to slavery, colonialism, warfare, poverty, oppression, and gross injustice provide examples and inspiration to continue that witness today.
+engagement in postindustrial Pennsylvania context.
+This course is designed to be provocative and hopeful, CM 621 Evangelism: Living to Tell (3 SH) allowing the glimpses of a changing historical moment Learning to survive, thrive and make a contribution in a cross-cultural context and exploring how the Christian and context for faithful Christian presence and witness. gospel is faithfully communicated and expressed in varying cultural contexts are the twin objectives of this CM 613 Cross-Cultural Experience (3 SH) (oncampus course) course.
+The biblical concept of incarnation is taken as This seminar involves at least three weeks of immersion a biblical model for understanding the nature, scope in a cultural setting distinctly different from one's past and limits of contextualizing the Christian faith in various cultural settings, applying the perspectives and experience.
+This includes interaction with religious, tools of cultural anthropology.
+Students learn to apply social, cultural, political, economic and commercial the research discipline of participant observation to groups and their leaders.
+The basic goals of the seminar include becoming a learner at the feet of the people of learning about another cultural community, giving this community, acknowledging that they alone know special attention to how the gospel is communicated and what their world is like.
+Approaches to learning in this expressed there. seminar emphasize the methodology of "participant observation " with careful attention to personal reactions CM 631 Churches and Social Transformation (3 and responses to one's experiences through journaling SH) and group reflection.
+Special attention is given to how This course focuses a vision for congregations of the the Christian gospel is communicated and expressed faithful at work with God in the world on the urgent moral and social crises of our times.
+While churches in that setting and how it engages the realities of that are widely seen as frequent defenders of establishment world.
+The particular characteristics and requirements injustices, their potential for effective, focused moral of a given seminar vary depending on the particular setting and who is leading the seminar.
+The seminar does witness against the major ills of human society is often overlooked.
+Their proven track record of work to reduce not assume other-than-English language capability, but learning the basics of another language is sometimes a human misery, to minister to the poorest and persons most at risk is an important history to be retrieved and part of what we learn through participant observation.
+Descriptions of specific cross-cultural seminars offered critically evaluated.
+Responses to slavery, colonialism, warfare, poverty, oppression, and gross injustice provide are circulated each year. examples and inspiration to continue that witness today.

-CM 625 The Church and Contextual Witness (3 SH)

-This course addresses the development of two competencies (contextual awareness and transformational leadership) for pastors, mission leaders, and anyone interested in the mission of the church.
-Increasingly, we recognize that each congregation and ministry functions within a culture or sub-culture wherever they exist in the world.
-Much has been written on the importance of understanding the context of mission for international missionaries.
-As western societies move increasingly toward a post-Christendom milieu and the church seeks a missional identity new leadership skills for contextual awareness are needed.
-This is particularly true in communities where declining church participation is normalizing.
-This course will help participants gain theologically informed and scientifically reliable skills for leading congregations/ ministries to develop relevant witness for transforming impact in the local context of ministry.